marcusnolan/restruction/README.md

 ```

-The IDE will then open a port with http address for you to access.
+The IDE will then open a port with HTTP address for you to access.